tensorflow/tfjs-models/knn-classifier/README.md

-This package is different from the other packages in this repository in that it doesn't provide a model with weights, but rather a utility for constructing a KNN model using activations from another model or any other tensor data you may have.
+This package is different from the other packages in this repository in that it doesn't provide a model with weights, but rather a utility for constructing a KNN model using activations from another model or any other tensors you can associate with a class.

 You can see example code [here](https://github.com/tensorflow/tfjs-models/tree/master/knn-classifier/demo).